laminas/laminas-view/docs/book/helpers/head-style.md

 > // module/MyModule/View/Renderer/MyRenderer.php
 > namespace MyModule\View\Renderer;
 >
-> // Since we just want to implement the getEncoding() method, we can extend the Zend native renderer
+> // Since we just want to implement the getEncoding() method, we can extend the Laminas native renderer
-> use Zend\View\Renderer\PhpRenderer;
+> use Laminas\View\Renderer\PhpRenderer;
 >
 > class MyRenderer extends PhpRenderer
 > {